sirenuf/CODPatch-PS3/README.md

+> [!IMPORTANT]
+> This is in active development and has yet only been tested on NPEB MW2.
+However, it should support every release of MW2 on the latest 1.14 version!
+>
+> If not, report it as an issue.
+Patches are welcome in this branch

 > [!NOTE]
 > This way of RTM the memory values are subject to change, so it might take some time till more contributions are made into this project.
 >
 > In the meantime, I released this old method as a seperate branch and a related .SPRX build you can download in releases, just so you can still have fun without waiting.
+> Small visual bug is that your clan tag might not initially show on the main menu after loading multiplayer.
+It goes away after going in and out of the menu.

 # Installation
 Be sure to have a COBRA/PS3MAPI ready system, if you use modern HEN or a modern CFW like EVILNAT, then you don't have to worry.